Favourite Worst Nightmare: Critical reception

-Like with the band’s debut album, Favourite Worst Nightmare has received widespread critical acclaim since its release.
+Like with the band's debut album, Favourite Worst Nightmare has received widespread critical acclaim since its release.
 It has a score of 82 on Metacritic, which assigns a normalised rating out of 100, based on 38 reviews.

 In a 5-star review, The Daily Express described it as "a shockingly good release that just gets better, faster and stronger with each listen", while The Guardian said it had "successfully negotiated the daunting task of following up the biggest-selling debut album in British history" and stated that the second half of the album was the stronger half, noting the similarity to Morrissey in "Fluorescent Adolescent" whilst criticising the opening tracks, "Brianstorm" in particular.
 Their progression was also highlighted with The Guardian saying "if you removed everything from the album except Matt Helders' drumming, it would still be a pretty gripping listen", and The Observer praising the new sounds on the album referencing the "piercing, melodic guitar by Jamie Cook" and "where Turner reveals the other weapons in his armoury" when referring to Alex Turner's progression.
+Blenders Jon Dolan compared the album negatively to their debut "they've followed their funny, catchy debut with a less funny, less catchy second record", nevertheless he liked the more melodic tracks saying, "the Monkeys are, at heart, a pop band, and a heroic one at that".
 Pitchfork Media noticed the "new emotional depth" of tracks such as "Do Me a Favour", "Only Ones Who Know" and "505", which were also commonly cited by most other critics as being amongst the highlights.
 NME and Uncut ranked it as the second-best album of 2007.
 Dutch publication OOR named it the best of 2007.

 Jacob Stolworthy of The Independent reviewed the album on its 10th anniversary in 2017, saying, "Favourite Worst Nightmare was the first sign that Arctic Monkeys would change up their sound with each new record in as drastic a fashion as they wished [...]
 If their debut defined a generation, this record shaped the band's future in a manner more mature, sexy and - just like the party depicted in the rowdy track 'This House Is a Circus' - berserk as f*ck."